 Along the same lines, every citizen is required by law to own a bomb shelter or have access to one.
 For instance, our apartment building has one in the basement next to the bicycle storage room.

 Windows are not screened.
-But then again, mosquitos are few.
+But then again, mosquitoes are few.

 There are virtually no door knobs.
 Instead, most doors have handles which are easier to "handle" when you are hauling stuff - no pun intended!